 What we pay is negotiable, but generally ranges from $.25 to $.50 per word, with the lower end of the scale representing what we pay first-time writers and the higher end what we pay repeat writers.
 We buy first rights and will consider simultaneous submissions as long as we are informed of the other publications considering your manuscript.
 Adventure Cyclist pays for photos based on how we use them.
 See our Photography Rates PDF.

-All materials (inquiries, text documents, images, and ads) must be sent to us through Submittable.
+All materials (inquiries, text documents, and images) must be sent to us through Submittable.
 If you don't already have an account with Submittable, you will be prompted to start one.
 Accounts are free and will allow you to track your submission as it makes its way through our system.
 Further instructions for each type of material is available through Adventure Cyclist's Submittable portal.

 Editor-in-Chief, Alex Strickland